maetl/broadsheet/README.md

 <pre>@import "themes/light.theme"</pre>

-Then compile the assets into the master CSS file using Sass:
+Then compile the assets into the master CSS file using Sass (you’ll probably want to use the <code>-t</code> flag to compress whitespace and remove other general cruft):

-<pre>sass assets/css/broadsheet.scss assets/broadsheet.css</pre>
+<pre>sass -t compressed assets/css/broadsheet.scss assets/broadsheet.css</pre>

+Kapow!
+You now have your very own personalized newspaper.
+Enjoy.